 Who we are

-We are one of 3 divisions of the High Court of Justice, together with the Chancery Division and the Queen’s Bench Division.
+We are one of 3 divisions of the High Court of Justice, together with the Chancery Division and the King’s Bench Division.

 We are based at the Royal Courts of Justice in London and at various other locations across England and Wales.
 Hearings at the Royal Courts of Justice are usually heard by a High Court judge.
 Outside London, hearings are heard by a district judge.